noteflakes/music/README.markdown

 # Ciconia's Score Repository

-This repository contains my edition of various Bach works (and hopefully more composers in the future) typeset using [Lilypond](http://lilypond.org/) and [Ripple](http://github.com/ciconia/ripple/tree).
+This repository contains my edition of works by Bach and other baroque composers typeset using [Lilypond](http://lilypond.org/) and [Ripple](http://github.com/ciconia/ripple/tree).

 ## Processing the files